korkje/adt/readme.md

 }
 ```

 This is both more verbose, and a lot less ergonomic.

-TypeScript's enums are not very powerful, and they are often advised against for various reasons, while Rust's enums are extremely powerful, and can be used to represent a wide variety of data structures in a compact and developer friendly way.
-My goal with this package is to bring some of that power to TypeScript.
+That goes for typing the ADT, instantiating variants, matching them, and making sure you've covered all cases.
+This package aims to solve that.

 With the exported `adt` and `match` functions, you'll be able to achieve (among other things) the above functionality in TypeScript, like this: